Last Updated on March 7, 2026 by George Pavlopoulos

 A combo tour in Greece

-Apparently, the combo tour week in Greece combines parts of the itineraries mentioned above.
-It’s not so easy to leave something out of the tours, but the truth is that you can’t fit everything in your itinerary.
-Even if you decide to skip Athens completely, which is something I don’t recommend, there might not be enough time for everything.
-So, in this part, it comes down to your personal preferences.
-I will try to add two extra combo-tour itineraries here but feel free to improvise.
+The combo tour week in Greece combines parts of the itineraries mentioned above.
+It’s not so easy to leave something out of the tours, but the truth is that you can’t fit everything into your itinerary.
+Even if you decide to skip Athens altogether, which I don’t recommend, there may not be enough time for everything.
+Ultimately, it comes down to your personal preferences in this part.
+I will try to add two extra combo-tour itineraries here, but feel free to improvise.

 Other alternatives for your 1 week in Greece itinerary

-I’m adding here two extra options for your vacation in Greece.
-This is actually a short note and less of a concrete itinerary.
+I’m adding two extra options for your vacation in Greece here.
+This is actually a short note rather than a concrete itinerary.
 I know that some of you might have no interest in Athens, while others might not want to deal with mass tourism in the Greek islands.
-So, what you’ll read in the following lines is my recommendation to stay either one week in Athens or spend exclusively one week in the Greek islands.
+So, what you’ll read below is my recommendation to either stay in Athens for one week or spend the entire week on the Greek islands.

 1 week in Athens